sathyalog/react-weather-finder/README.md

+## Weather Finder App
+Thanks to Hamza Mirza for step by step tutorial on weather finder app from basics.

+`npm start` to run the application

+Some basics of react in simple words:
+### what are props?
+props - props are like html attributes and pass this to any component. so, component will have access to props.
+### what is state?
+state is an object that lives with the component and responsible for keeping track of changing data within component. that change could be result of user interaction like click etc.

+##Bla...bla... all you need from react documentation :)
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>